Skip to main content

 To follow this course, you can choose between two options:

 - The Discovery Course gives access to videos, quizzes and discussions in the forum.
-No certificate is issued for this course.
+No badge is issued for this course.
 Registration is free.

 - The Qualifying Course leads to a certificate.
 In addition to the activities of the Discovery Course, you will have to take a one-hour supervised distance learning exam, consisting of 30 multiple-choice questions (MCQs) and obtaining 18 correct answers.
 The registration fee for the Qualifying Course is 150€.